n00py/pOSt-eX/README.md

+# pOSt-eX - OS X Post explitation scripts

-# MailPersist - Post-exploitation script for OS X persistance
+## MailPersist - Post-exploitation script for OS X persistance

 ## ABOUT:
 This script creates a new rule in the OS X Mail application to automatically trigger an AppleScript payload when an email is recieved using a trigger word in the subject of the email.